-Swansea Valley Holiday Cottages are a popular countryside base for a birdwatching break in the UK.
+Swansea Valley Holiday Cottages are a popular countryside base for birdwatching breaks.
 The hillside farm is eight miles from the coast and contains a wide variety of habitats that provide our guests with wonderful birdwatching opportunities.

 - Around the cottages.
 Situated upon the bank of the upper reaches of the picturesque River Clydach – a haven for wildlife – herons, dippers, grey wagtails, trout and otters all live on the river.